S3ooodi90/ReferenceImplementation/docs_source/source/rm.rst

 **Abstract:** False

+**Description:**

-**Description:** AuditType provides a mechanism to identify the who/where/when tracking of instances as they move from system to system.
+The AuditType provides a mechanism to identify the who/where/when tracking of instances as they move from system to system.

 ....